awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 #### 1. Create a Neptune access role that your AWS Glue job can assume

-Create an IAM Neptune access IAM role with a policy that allows connections to your Neptune database using IAM database authentication.
+Create a Neptune access IAM role with a policy that allows connections to your Neptune database using IAM database authentication.
 For example:

 ```
 {